oils-for-unix/oils/doc/ysh-vs-shell.md

 - [Modules](modules.html): for organizing code into files
 - Metaprogramming with Blocks (TODO)

-## Some Shell Features That Oil Retains
+## Some Shell Features That YSH Retains

 Here's an incomplete list of bash features that are preserved: